 American Journal of Public Health, 2014

 The MVIP program offers proven strategies to plan, implement and evaluate various injury prevention initiatives.
-Three highly trained Injury Prevention Specialists (IPS) bring programs directly to tribal communities where participants receive free hands-on car seat safety training and safe seat belt use.
+Our highly trained Injury Prevention Specialist (IPS) brings programs directly to tribal communities where participants receive free hands-on car seat safety training and safe seat belt use.

-Our IPS team provides nationwide training and technical assistance related to core MVIP curriculum:
+Our IPS provides nationwide training and technical assistance related to core MVIP curriculum:

 - Car Seat Checkpoints